carlmontanari/scrapli/README.md

   [ntc templates](https://github.com/networktocode/ntc-templates) for use with TextFSM, and so on.

 All of this is focused on network device type Telnet/SSH cli interfaces, but should work on pretty much any SSH connection (though there are almost certainly better options for non-network type devices!).
-The "base" (`Scrape`) connection does not handle any kind of device-specific operations such as privilege escalation or saving configurations, it is simply intended to be a bare bones connection that can interact with nearly any device /platform if you are willing to send/parse inputs/outputs manually.
-In most cases it is assumed that users will
+The "base" (`Scrape `) and `GenericDriver` connections do not handle any kind of device-specific operations such as privilege escalation or saving configurations, they are simply intended to be a bare bones connection that can interact with nearly any device/platform if you are willing to send/parse inputs/outputs manually.
+In most cases it is assumed
-    use one of the "core" drivers.
+    that users will use one of the "core" drivers.

 The goal for all "core" devices will be to include functional tests that can run against [vrnetlab](https://github.com/plajjan/vrnetlab) containers to ensure that the "core" devices are as thoroughly tested